Following the November pogrom

 Read on >

-Pass for Stateless Refugees from the Designated Area Hongkew issued by the Stateless Refugees Bureau Shanghai, in 1944 for James Iwan Wolf., edited in: Key Documents of German-Jewish History,
+Pass for Stateless Refugees from the Designated Area Hongkew issued by the Stateless Refugees Bureau Shanghai, in 1944 for James Iwan Wolf (translated by Xin Tong), edited in: Key Documents of German-Jewish History,